ACINQ/eclair/source/index.html.md

 "2MsRZ1asG6k94m6GYUufDGaZJMoJ4EV5JKs"
 ```

-Get a new on-chain address from the wallet, this can be used to deposit funds that will later be used
+Get a new on-chain address from the wallet.
+This can be used to deposit funds that will later be used
 to fund channels.
 The API is only available with the bitcoin-core watcher type, and the resulting addresses
 depend on the configured address-type in `bitcoin.conf`.